 Committed to training the next generation of pediatric experts, CHOC and UC Irvine have integrated their pediatric residency and fellowship programs.
 Currently, UC Irvine medical students conduct their clinical clerkship rotation at CHOC, providing them with increased access to a greater number of pediatric cases and enhancing their overall training and education.

 While both CHOC and UC Irvine remain separate institutions, the strategic affiliation will transform the delivery of pediatric care in Orange County and beyond.

-U.S. News & World Report has named CHOC Children’s one of the nation’s best children’s hospitals in the 2016-17 Best Children’s Hospitals rankings.
-CHOC ranked in eight specialties: cancer, neonatology, neurology/neurosurgery, pulmonology, orthopedics, gastroenterology and GI surgery, diabetes and endocrinology, and urology, which earned a “top 25” spot on the coveted list.
+U.S. News & World Report has named CHOC Children’s one of the nation’s best children’s hospitals in the 2017-18 Best Children’s Hospitals rankings.
+CHOC ranked in seven specialties: cancer, diabetes/endocrinology, neonatology, neurology/neurosurgery, orthopedics, pulmonology and urology, which earned a top 20 spot on the coveted list.

 According to U.S. News, the Best Children’s Hospitals rankings are intended to help parents determine where to get the best medical care for their children.
 The rankings highlight the top 50 U.S. pediatric facilities in 10 specialties, from cancer to urology.
 Of the 183 pediatric medical centers participating in the survey, only 78 hospitals ranked in at least one specialty.

 For its annual list, U.S. News relies on extensive clinical and operational data, and on an annual survey of pediatric specialists.
 Survival rates, adequacy of nurse staffing, procedure volume and much more can be viewed on http://health.usnews.com/best-hospitals/pediatric-rankings.